Since the Malayan people consists of various ethnicities and different religions, Malaysia is Asia’s fascinating melting pot.

 Different ethnicities live together peacefully.
 After all, there is a Street of Harmony in many cities.
 In those streets, a Hindu Temple, a Buddhist Temple, and a Mosque are standing wall to wall.

-The reason for this diversity lies, of course, in the country’s history and mainly in the colonial past.
+The reason for this diversity lies, of course, in the country’s history and mainly the colonial past.

 Already in the first century, Chinese and Indians began to establish trading ports and towns in Malaysia.